Skip to Main Content Go to Sitemap

 The hiring supervisor will ask students to provide a reference letter during or after the interview stage.

-• In order to ensure that it remains confidential, the letter shouldn’t be sent to you or included in your application package.
+• To ensure that it remains confidential, the letter should not be sent to you or included in your application package.
 Your referee should email the reference letter directly to the hiring scientist(s) with the subject line: SickKids Summer Research Reference Letter - <Candidate’s Last Name>, <First Name>.

 • There are no specific criteria your referee should address, but you can suggest that your referee consider describing your educational background, academic performance, relevant research training or work experience, characteristics, and abilities.
 Your referee should also highlight your achievements to date.
 Make sure that you provide your referee with a copy of your application and CV to refer to when writing your letter!

-A research summer student placement can be of any duration (with the exception of the Lunenfeld Summer Studentship and the Opportunity Summer Studentship, funded positions which must be 15 weeks) and the start dates and end dates, as well as hours per week, can be negotiated between each student and supervisor.
+A Research Summer Student placement can be of any duration (except for the Lunenfeld Summer Studentship and the Opportunity Summer Studentship, funded positions which must be 15 weeks) and the start dates and end dates, as well as hours per week, can be negotiated between each student and supervisor.
 Research Summer Students must be paid the minimum hourly rate + 6% vacation.

 Students and their supervisors will negotiate working hours at the time of hire or start.